- Exercise Physiology

 Students in our program are afforded the opportunity to work with the most innovative and effective technologies and facilities available for the study of kinesiology and sport.

-EIU’s KSR department offers seven Exercise Science Graduate Assistantships each year.
-This is a great opportunity for graduate students, accepted to the KSR Exercise Science program, who want to gain hands-on experiences in addition to traditional graduate coursework.
+EIU’s KSR department offers five exercise physiology graduate assistantships each year.
+This is a great opportunity for graduate students, accepted to the KSR Exercise Physiology program, who want to gain hands-on experiences in addition to traditional graduate coursework.